Local KPZ behavior under arbitrary scaling limits: Introduction

 It is difficult to give a rigorous meaning to the KPZ equation, mainly due to the well-known difficulties in defining products of distributions.
 This problem now has a complete solution in dimension one, using a variety of techniques, such as the Cole--Hopf solution~\cite{bertinigiacomin97}, regularity structures~\cite{hairer13, hairer14}, paracontrolled distributions~\cite{gubinellietal15, gubinelliperkowski17}, energy solutions~\cite{goncalvesjara12, goncalvesjara14, goncalvesetal15, gubinelliperkowski18}, and renormalization group~\cite{kupiainenmarcozzi17}.
 Moreover, many one-dimensional discrete processes have been shown to have a KPZ scaling limit, as in~\cite{albertsetal14b, amiretal11, borodincorwin14, borodinetal13, dembotsai16, dotsenko10, prahoferspohn02, sasamotospohn10, yang20}.
 All of this is only a small sample of the enormous literature that has grown around rigorous 1D KPZ.
 For surveys, see~\cite{corwin16, quastel12, quastelspohn15}.

-There are some recent constructions of distribution-valued solutions of the KPZ equation in dimensions greater than one~\cite{caravennaetal20, chatterjeedunlap20, cometsetal19, cometsetal20, dunlapetal20, gu20, lygkoniszygouras20,magnenunterberger18, coscoetal20}.
+There are some recent constructions of distribution-valued solutions of the KPZ equation in dimensions greater than one~\cite{caravennaetal20, chatterjeedunlap20, cometsetal19, cometsetal20, dunlapetal20, gu20, lygkoniszygouras22,magnenunterberger18, coscoetal20}.
 These solutions are `physically trivial', by being equivalent to solutions of a linear stochastic differential equation, called the stochastic heat equation with additive noise.
 A `nontrivial' solution of the KPZ equation in $d\ge 2$ has not yet been constructed, although a promising breakthrough has occurred very recently for the related 2D stochastic heat equation with multiplicative noise, which is formally the `exponential' of 2D KPZ~\cite{caravennaetal21}.
+A more detailed discussion of all this is in the forthcoming sections.

 A fundamental roadblock in constructing nontrivial solutions of the KPZ equation in $d\ge 2$ is that we do not know {\it how to take scaling limits} of approximate solutions to reach a nontrivial limit.
 Even in dimension one, there can be many different scaling limits.
 See, for example, \cite[Section 7]{albertsetal14b} for a discussion of the various ways of taking scaling limits of 1D directed polymers, only one of which has been made fully rigorous.
 But in many 1D models, we know at least one way of taking a scaling limit that leads to a nontrivial solution of the KPZ equation.
 In higher dimensions, the question becomes less tractable.
 Physicists believe that for 2D models, the celebrated `Family--Vicsek scaling'~\cite{familyvicsek91} is the correct one, and leads to a function-valued, rather than distribution-valued, solution of the 2D KPZ equation.
-This has been verified in numerical simulations~\cite{kellingodor11, rodriguesetal14}, but remains out of the reach of rigorous mathematics.
+This has been verified in numerical simulations~\cite{kellingodor11, rodriguesetal14, halpin-healy12} for discrete models, but remains out of the reach of rigorous mathematics.
+(See the end of Subsection \ref{results} for a more detailed discussion.)